 Our family therapist said she expected ‘nothing less than full recovery’.
 You need to know that this illness is treatable.
 Your child only sees a dark tunnel of low mood and isolation, and you’re the one holding the candle of hope.
 My daughter only gave me one piece of advice as I wrote this book: ‘Make sure they know they will recover.’

-People recover at any age, even after decades of sub-standard treatment.
-Don’t allow anyone to tell your child they will have to forever live with their eating disorder.
-I have followed families where the illness was very severe and complicated, with several years of tube feeding in eating disorder units, and the young person is now recovered and thriving.
 Your child is not a statistic.
-You will use all the tools at your disposal, and take the time it takes, to accompany them all the way to complete freedom.
-In the process, you will all grow closer, stronger and wiser.
+They have you, with your loving, smart support.
+Whatever the duration of the journey, expect to see them regain complete freedom.
+In the process, you’ll all grow closer, stronger and wiser.
 Sure, some things are not in our control.
-So we focus on the things we have the power to do.
+So we focus on what we have the power to do.
 We cannot control how many apples a tree will produce, but we can provide the conditions for it to flourish.

 How long before my child is well again?